zzhang-18/Tweet-Analysis/README.md

-# Data for the COVID-19 Tweets of Governors and Healthcare Professionals: Deaths, Masks, and the Economy paper
+# Data for research paper: COVID-19 Tweets of Governors and Healthcare Professionals: Deaths, Masks, and the Economy

 # Abstract
 As COVID-19 spread throughout the United States, governors and healthcare professionals (HPs) received a surge in following on Twitter.
 This paper seeks to investigate how HPs, Democratic governors, and Republican governors discuss COVID-19 on Twitter.
 Tweets dating from January 1st, 2020 to October 18th, 2020 from official accounts of all fifty governors and 46 prominent U.S.-based HPs were scraped using Twint (N = 192,875) and analyzed using a custom-built wordcount program.
 We did not find existing literature directly related to this subject, which is understandable given the novel nature of COVID-19.